app111/SS/README.md

 # SS
-a practice for iOS reverse engineering with which you can check-in remotely(wherever you want) in Sine Pro.
+modify Sine Pro and add location picker feature with which you can check-in remotely(wherever you want) in Sine Pro.
 ![image](https://github.com/iOS-mamu/SS/blob/master/SIne-Pro.gif)

 something I learn from disassemly code: